General Translation

 Notes

-• The <GTProvider> must wrap all <T> components and other translation-related components in client components.
-Read more about it here.
+• The <GTProvider> must wrap all <T> components and other translation-related functions.
+Learn more here.

 Next steps